Historic 2,000km Overland Convoy from China to Cambodia Marks Successful Inauguration of GMS Transit Facilitation

 The convoy departed from Kunming, China, carrying fresh vegetables, office supplies, furniture, and other goods, along with a delegation of experts and journalists from the GMS.
 The journey spanned the Mekong sub-region, passing through Laos via the Mohan-Boten border and Thailand through the Huayxay-Chiang Khong border, before reaching Cambodia.

-During the welcoming ceremony, HE Touch Chankosal, Secretary of State of the Ministry of Public Works and Transport, emphasized the significance of this milestone, noting that it aligns with the Belt and Road Initiative (BRI).
+During the welcoming ceremony, HE Touch Chankosal, Secretary of State of the Ministry of Public Works and Transport, emphasised the significance of this milestone, noting that it aligns with the Belt and Road Initiative (BRI).

 “This journey marks the first implementation of the GMS CBTA Transit Facilitation Agreement, aiming to reduce international land transport costs and enhance road transport infrastructure investment across GMS member countries,” he stated.